billpg/HashBack/README.md

 - `"PickAName", "Realm", "RequestId"`
   - These are copied from the initial TokenRequest body.
   - The request ID might be used to unite this request with the initial request.
+- `"Step": "Issue"`
+  - This marks this current transaction as the *Issue* step, allowing it to be differentiated from the *Veirfy* step.
 - `"BearerToken": "...",`
   - This is the requested Bearer token.
 It may be used for subsequent requests with the API.
 - `"ExpiresAt": "2023-10-24T14:15:16Z",`
   - The UTC expiry time of this Bearer token in ISO format.
 - `"TokenHash": "(TODO)",`
-  - The HMAC-256 hash of the UTF-8 bytes of the Bearer token, using the value of `HmacKey` from the Initiator request body as the key.
+  - The hex-encoded HMAC-256 hash of the UTF-8 bytes of the Bearer token, using the value of `HmacKey` from the Initiator request body as the key.

 The response to this HTTPS transaction is `204` to indicate the token was received with thanks.
 An error response indicates there was a problem and the response body should include enough detail to allow a developer to diagnose and fix the issue.
 A redirect response should result in the POST request being repeated a the new URL.

+Once the initiator has made that `204` response to this HTTPS transaction, the original Initiator transaction that has been held open should be closed by the issuer with its own `204` response.

 ## 401 Response - Kicking it off